 The Thurston County Medical Equipment Bank (MEB) recently launched its new website, www.medicalequipmentbank.org.
 The MEB serves more than 4,680 people a year of all ages, loaning out much needed items free of charge.
 A grant from The Nisqually Tribe Charitable Fund made the MEB’s new website possible as well as providing funds for public awareness advertising in the Nisqually Valley News, The Olympian and Senior News.

 Thank you: Volunteers and Donors

 The Medical Equipment Bank is located at Woodlawn Funeral, Cemetery and Cremation, 5930 Mullen Rd.
 S.E., Lacey WA 98503, in the basement entrance at the back of the building.
-Hours are 10:00am-11:00am, Monday, Wednesday, and Saturday.
-People may come by at those times to borrow or donate items they no longer use or the Bank may be reached thru a message phone at
+The Medical Equipment Bank is only open on Saturdays from 10:00am-11:00am for curbside service and drop offs.
+People may come by at those times to borrow or donate items they no longer use or the Bank may be reached thru a message phone at 360-456-8810.

 The Medical Equipment Bank was established in 1980 Senior Providers Group and run by volunteer Shirley Thompson out of a donated mini-storage unit.
 It is still run by volunteers and now is a project of the Thurston County Council on Aging, a 501c3 organization